Shareholders of AccessHolding

-AccessHolding is currently owned by ten shareholders, in alphabetical order:
+AccessHolding is currently owned by ten shareholders, listed below in alphabetical order:

 - CDC Group plc (CDC), the United Kingdom’s official development finance institution, owned by the UK’s Department for International Development and based in London